 On the upcoming Tesla 4680 cell

 The name 4680 comes from the dimensions of the cell, 80 mm in length and around 46 mm in diameter.
-“We get five times the energy with six times the power, and enable 16% range increase just (from the change in) form factor alone,” Andrew Baglino, Senior Vice President, Powertrain and Energy Engineering, Tesla, said at the Tesla Battery Day last year.
+“We get five times the energy with six times the power, and enable 16% range increase just (from the change in) form factor alone,” Andrew Baglino, Senior Vice President, Powertrain and Energy Engineering, Tesla, said at the Tesla Battery Day in 2020.

 Tesla is experiencing hiccups with the 4680 cells, Musk suggested during the Q2 2021 earnings conference call.
 Prototype production or limited production isn’t challenging, but mass-producing them is proving difficult.
 “We have a challenge with basically what’s called calendaring, or basically squashing the cathode material to a particular height,” Musk said.